Retrun to document top page

 between the storage requirements and spatial resolution, and at the same

-time can be efficiently transferred (in both directions) between the
+time can be efficiently transferred (in both directions) between its

 required for spherical geometry computations.